The team at Saint Luke’s Cancer Institute has deep experience in treating both early stage and complex cases of lung cancer.

 What is cancer?

 Lung cancer is cancer that starts in the cells that make up the lungs.
-Many other types of cancer, such as breast or kidney, can spread (metastasize) to the lungs.
-When this happens, the cancer is not called lung cancer.
-This is because cancer is named for—and treatment is based on—the site of the original tumor.
-For example, if breast cancer spreads to the lungs, it will be treated as metastatic breast cancer, not lung cancer.
+It isn’t cancer that spreads to the lungs from other parts of the body.
+This is key because treatment is based on the original site of the tumor.
+For example: If a tumor begins in the breast and spreads to the lungs, it would be treated as metastatic breast cancer—not lung cancer.

 Understanding the lungs